Baluthegoat/Baluthegoat.github.io/_posts/2024-06-18-SWS101_CTF-JOURNAL4.md

 Second-Level Domain

-Taking [tryhackme.com](http://tryhackme.com/) as an example, the .com part is the TLD, and tryhackme is the Second Level Domain.
+Taking tryhack me as an example, the .com part is the TLD, and tryhackme is the Second Level Domain.
 When registering a domain name, the second-level domain is limited to 63 characters + the TLD and can only use a-z 0-9 and hyphens (cannot start or end with hyphens or have consecutive hyphens).

 **Subdomain**